-The root of the tree is informed when the computational task has been completed.
+The root of the tree determines when the computation has terminated.
 It sends a termination message to each of its actual, potential and former children.
 The computation agent on the root then self-destructs.
 The children of the root do the same.
 Termination messages spread down to the leaves and the computation terminates.
 There are two scenarios in which termination could be incomplete: